amirghari/Game-Hub/README.md

 **License:**

-This project is licensed under the [**insert license here**](link to license file/website).
+This project is licensed under the [https://amirghari.com](https://amirghari.com).

 **Contact:**

-For any questions or feedback, feel free to reach out to Amir Ghari at [**insert contact information**].
+For any questions or feedback, feel free to reach out to Amir Ghari at [https://amirghari.com](https://amirghari.com).

-**Additional Notes:**

-* You may need to replace `your-username` in the cloning instruction with your actual GitHub username.
-* This is a basic README template.
-You can expand on it by adding sections like:
-    * Screenshots of the application
-    * Deployment instructions
-    * Testing guidelines
-    * Contributing guidelines (more detailed)